treeman/mining-incorporated/README.md

 * Refactor RoomType into OreType or similar
 * Multiple levels
 * Use lua for constants and settings
+    Should split into several files.
+Use same lua instance for them all, to allow interreferential constants.
+    Need to expose the values in c++ in a nice way.
+Global functions I guess vs pass as reference to everything which needs it.
+    Global is probably nicer here.
 * Create a console where we can set settings and cheat etc.
 * Cleanup readme
 * General refactoring